-A Year After Riding to Triumph: The Book is Coming
+A Year and Change Ago After Riding in to Triumph: The Book is Coming

-A year ago, I finished riding mules Brick and Cracker from North Carolina to Idaho.
-I’m now on Draft 2 of the book.
+A bit over a year ago, I finished riding mules Brick and Cracker from North Carolina to Idaho.
+I’m now about 90% through the second draft of the book about that trek.

 How I Got Here

 On April 5, 2019, I rode my mules Brick and Cracker out our front gate outside Lenoir, North Carolina, turned right, and headed west.
 Unlike the “Lost Sea Expedition” (view on Amazon here) – my wagon voyage from Canada to Mexico – this was just a good old timey ramble – no firm route, no destination.

 About the only timetable I had was to keep going until the snow started falling or I had to call off my journey for some un-forseen reasons – from saddle sores to homesickness.
 Mule travel is a fickle business.
 But that’s what makes it so interesting.

 You can read plenty more about the journey here in the RiverEarth.com site.
 Just browse the 2019 archives for stories like the video of the mules and I crossing Ohio River with a police escort.